 ❓When will the drafts be submitted for review?

 ❓How many topics will you get to choose from on a monthly basis?
 (If you’re looking at retained blogging rather than a one-off piece)

 ❓Will they source images?

-❓Who will be posting the content?
-(The blogger or your own team?)
+❓Who'll be publishing the content?
+(The writer or your own team?)

 👉Lead the strategy

 It’s not the writer’s responsibility to come up with your blog’s strategy.
 Nobody understands your business the way you do, so decide on the areas that you want to focus on, and communicate these to your blogger.